College of the Redwoods

 College of the Redwoods (CR) is a public community college with its main campus south of Eureka, California, United States.
 It is part of the California Community Colleges System and serves three counties.
 It has two branch campuses, as well as three additional sites.
 It is one of twelve community colleges in California that offer on-campus housing for students.

-In autumn of 2022, the school had 3,891 students of which 1,211 were full-time.
+In autumn of 2022, the school had 3,891 students of whom 1,211 were full-time.
 The school uses "a semester-based academic year".
 With a student-faculty ratio of 16-to-1, the school offers associate degrees.
 The school "has an open admissions policy and offers credit for life experiences".

 According to U.S. News, "the in-state tuition and fees for 2020-2021 were $1,147, and out-of-state tuition and fees were $8,539.
 There is no application fee."

 History

 The original Redwoods Community College District was formed in 1964 by a vote of the people of Humboldt County.
 Founding President Eugene J. Portugal and his wife Dottie Portugal shaped the look of the campus.
 In 1975, residents of the coastal portion of Mendocino County voted to join the District, and in 1978 Del Norte County similarly joined.
 The college serves these areas, as well as a portion of Trinity County.

 In 2012, College of the Redwoods' regional accreditor Accrediting Commission for Community and Junior Colleges (ACCJC) placed the college on "Show Cause" status, warning the college that its accreditation might be withdrawn.
 Two years later it removed the college from probation and reaffirmed its accreditation.